YottaDB/YDBDoc/MessageRecovery/errors.rst

 LOADINVCHSET
 ---------------------

-LOADINVCHSET, Extract file CHSET xxx is incompatible with ydb_chset/gtm_chset.
+LOADINVCHSET, Extract file CHSET (xxx) is incompatible with ydb_chset/gtm_chset

 MUPIP Information: This indicates that a MUPIP LOAD operation did not take place because the value of the environment variable ydb_chset or gtm_chset at the time of creating the extract file was not the same as the current value of ydb_chset or gtm_chset.